 8. Blue Buffalo Santa Snacks Soft Chicken Bits

-Training and rewarding puppies or sensitive dogs requires soft, bite-sized treats that are easy to chew and digest.
-Many holiday treats are too hard or large for young dogs, making them less suitable for training sessions.
+Training large dogs or rewarding puppies during the holidays requires treats that are soft, small, and easy to chew.
+Many festive cookies are too hard or large for these uses, making them impractical for training sessions.

-- Real chicken first: High-quality protein supports healthy development
+- Real chicken first: Prioritizes protein and natural flavor

-Compared to crunchy treats, these soft bits are easier to break apart and digest, but the smaller bag size may not last as long for larger dogs or frequent trainers.
+Compared to crunchy or large cookies, these treats prioritize softness and digestibility.
+The tradeoff is a smaller bag size, which may not last long for larger dogs or frequent training.

 - No artificial preservatives